dchristian3188/dchristian3188.github.io/_posts/2017-05-01-A Real World Pester Example From the PowerShell Open Source Project.md

     }
 ```
 ## Pester Test Cases
 Ok, we sorted out the operating system requirement and now need to setup our tests.
 One test I wanted to perform was to ensure that the ```Count``` parameter was actually working.
 I also wanted to make sure that I ran this test twice, with two different numbers (just in case it always returned the number I selected).
 Thinking thru this, there's a couple of ways we could write this test.
-The first was is to just include to ```It``` statements.
+The first was is to just include two ```It``` statements.
 ```powershell
 Describe Test-Connection {
     It "The count parameter counting to 2" {